RoninDojo/RoninDojo/Ronin-UI-Guide.md

 ## 5. [RONIN UI]

-After first run of ./ronin.sh, you can simply type `ronin` into the terminal, no need to type ./ before it.
+After first run of ./ronin.sh, you will be directly placed into Ronin UI Menu from login, to exit from there press Ctl C to get to terminal line

 1. cd ~

-2. sudo pacman -Syu git
+2. sudo pacman -S git

 3. git clone -b development https://github.com/RoninDojo/RoninDojo.git

-4. sudo chmod +x ~/RoninDojo/ronin.sh
+4. cd RoninDojo

-5. Type `ronin` and hit enter
+5. Type ```./ronin```

 ```
 Donations: